saurabh190802/SNUDO/README.md

 INSTRUCTIONS

+•	You have to play snake game first then if you score even, you will be allowed to enter into ludo.
+•	Rest all are same as Ludo game.
 •	Unless you get a '6' when rolling the dice, your planes can't take off
 •	Press the ROLL button to roll the dice.
 •	If it is a 6, then you can take another turn.
 So press ROLL again.